tldr-pages/tldr/pages/common/runsv.md

 # runsv

-> Starts and manages a runit service.
+> Start and manage a runit service.

 - Start a runit service as yourself.